bitovi/academy/src/react/4-props.md

 @highlight 2

 This is a perfectly good function, but notice that it always adds the same two numbers.
-In other words, it's only usable in very specific cases.
+In other words, it’s only usable in very specific cases.

 We can make this function more reusable by allowing arguments to be passed in: